-In May 2019 we released Citus in preview on Microsoft Azure, built into Azure Database for PostgreSQL, a fully-managed database as a service.
+In Nov 2019 we announced general availability of Citus on Microsoft Azure, as a built-in deployment option in Azure Database for PostgreSQL, a fully-managed database as a service.
 If you’re looking to scale out Postgres in the cloud, we encourage you to take a look at Hyperscale (Citus) on Azure Database for PostgreSQL—instead of Citus Cloud which is no longer onboarding new users.
 And as always, the Citus extension to Postgres is available as open source and

 Citus 6.0 allows you to scale out your transactional relational database with minimal changes to your application, thus reducing complexity over other alternatives while still allowing scale.
 If you’re building a multi-tenant application and outgrow a single node Postgres, by sharding based on tenant with Citus 6.0 you can linearly add more memory and processing power to your database without a large re-architecting of your application.
 You can still maintain referential integrity, and to your application it’s still just standard Postgres.
 We’ll dive into the specifics further, but at a high level Citus 6.0 brings support for:

 - Explicit APIs and performance improvements for co-located data

 INSERT INTO … SELECT

 - Postgres 9.6 support